online-go/gtp2ogs/docs/CONTRIBUTING.md

 git reset --hard b60368b7376933e5a108c979473e5c9abe599711
 ```

-note : the "hard" reset will erase forever all commits later than this
+note: the "hard" reset will erase forever all commits later than this
 commit, use with caution!!

 Then to export your local changes to the github server website page,